durgadas311/Brisco/TheStory.md

 the rest of the gun, and it's serial number is scratched-in instead of being stamped on like the other parts.
 So, I think there's still a chance that the grips could be from the time period of the TV show
-(and the revoler was custom-fit to them later).
+(and the revolver was custom-fit to them later).

 These grips were definitely not the actual ones seen on the TV show, as the show grips were of the "two piece" design, having the mounting screw in them.
-These grips are of the "one piece" design, where the two halfs are glued to a spacer and are held in place by the backstrap.
+These grips are of the "one piece" design, where the two halves are glued to a spacer and are held in place by the backstrap.
 Still, the exact methods used to create TV/movie props is not known to me, but it seems possible that some "master" grips would have been created and then plastic replicas would be